Historic Apartment Building With Balconies

 How Vacancy Rate Affects Other Real Estate Metrics

-Considering investing in real estate?
+Are you thinking about investing in real estate?
 Other indicators of investment potential and performance will work in tandem with vacancy rate to help you get a better sense of how attractive an investment may be.
+These metrics include:

-Vacant units do not produce rental income.
-Income from these rentals is necessary to maintain a healthy cash flow of monies into your real estate business.
+• Cash flow: A high number of vacant units doesn’t produce rental income.
+Income from these rentals is necessary to maintain a healthy cash flow into your real estate business.

-Vacancy rate can also affect your net operating income.
-Naturally, monies from rental holdings need to be flowing into your pocket to generate more revenue and a healthy profit.
+• Net operating income (NOI): Vacancy rate can also affect your net operating income (NOI).
+Money from rental holdings needs to be flowing into your pocket to generate more revenue and a healthy profit.

-The term gross rent multiplier (GRM) refers to a method of property valuation that investors used to evaluate investment properties.
+• Gross rent multiplier (GRM): The term gross rent multiplier (GRM) refers to a method of property valuation that investors use to evaluate investment properties.
 High vacancy rates naturally lower the gross income of a property.

-As above, the higher your vacancy rate goes, the less money you bring in, and the less that you stand to be making on every investment dollar you spend.
+• Cash-on-cash return: The higher your vacancy rate goes, the less money you bring in, and the less that you stand to make on every investment dollar you spend.
 This is referred to as cash-on-cash return.

-The opposite of a vacancy rate is the occupancy rate, or the number of units currently occupied.
-In mathematical terms, they have an inverse relationship: as one goes up, the other goes down, or put another way, as vacancy rates decrease, occupancy rates increase.
+• Occupancy rate: The opposite of a vacancy rate is the occupancy rate, or the number of units currently occupied.
+In mathematical terms, they have an inverse relationship: as one goes up, the other goes down.
+Put another way, as vacancy rates decrease, occupancy rates increase.

 Understanding Low Vs. High Vacancy Rates

-Once you’ve got a sense of your comps, you’ll also want to get a sense of what levels of occupancy constitute low, average and high vacancy rates.
+Once you’ve got a sense of your comps, you’ll also want to get a sense of what levels of occupancy constitute low, average and high vacancy rates in your area and market.

-As you go about doing your research here, be sure to compare rates for different property types in your area such as:
+As you go about doing your research, be sure to compare rates for different property types in your area, such as:

 Evaluating A Potential Investment

 No matter how attractive your properties are, real estate vacancies are a reality of the business.
-Using vacancy rate calculations, your goal as an investor is to get a sense of where average vacancy rates lie, how potential investments compare, and what you can do to keep vacancy rates to a minimum.
-Note that different types of property come with different vacancy rates attached, as do different geographic areas and neighborhoods.
-A vacancy rate of 15% may be reasonably low for a condominium building in a suburban area, for example, but high for one in the center of a buzzing city.
+Using vacancy rate calculations, your goal as an investor is to get a sense of where average vacancy rates lie, how potential investments compare and what you can do to keep vacancy rates to a minimum.

 Analyzing Rental Performance

-Using calculated vacancy rate figures can help you make smarter decisions about how well your real estate investments and rental properties are performing.
+Using calculated vacancy rates can help you make smarter decisions about how well your real estate investments and rental properties are performing.
 For example, if you have purchased a vacation rental and it sits unoccupied 40% of the time, it may be a less attractive purchase than one that sits empty just 10% of the time.
-(Unless, in the former case, it’s located in a peak region where you can charge premium rents, such as a cottage on Martha’s Vineyard where you can charge four times the typical rent during the peak summer season.)

-In general, poorly maintained and managed properties will contribute to a growing vacancy rate, while well-managed and maintained properties will contribute to a lower vacancy rate and more renters.
-Bearing this in mind, sometimes a short-term expense (a new paint job or various on-site upgrades) may lead to long-term gains thanks to growing renter interest and satisfaction.
+In general, poorly maintained and managed properties will contribute to a higher vacancy rate, while well-managed and maintained properties will contribute to a lower vacancy rate and more renters.
+Keep in mind that sometimes a short-term expense (like a new paint job or various on-site upgrades) may lead to long-term gains, thanks to growing renter interest and satisfaction.

 Understanding vacancy rates can help you make better real estate investing decisions.
-What’s more, the lower that your calculated vacancy rates go, the higher that your potential investment profits stand to be.
+The lower your calculated vacancy rates go, the higher your potential investment profits stand to be.

 Ready to purchase your next investment property?
-Apply online today and find out how much financing you have to work with.
+Start an application online today and find out how much financing you have to work with.

 Scott Steinberg